mimblewimble/grin/doc/wallet.md

 (tbd)

+### grin wallet txs

+`grin wallet txs` displays a log of all transactions to the wallet including:
+- tx id
+- time stamps
+- debit/credit amounts
+- number of outputs
+- confirmed status
+and more.

+More info about a particular transaction can be revealed by `grin wallet txs -i n` where `n` is an integer corresponding to the tx id.

 ### grin wallet burn

 *TESTING ONLY*: Burns the provided amount to a known key.
 Similar to send but burns an output to allow single-party